CodingComets/Rock_Paper_Scissors_Odin_Project/README.txt

-This is the RPS project from the Odin Curriculum.
+This is the Rock Paper Scissors project from the Odin Curriculum.
-At the moment, it is only a single javaScript file